noahonfyre/structfmtlength/README.md

 # structformatlength
 structformatlength (sfl) is a Python tool for quick and dirty calculation of byte lengths.

 This project is helpful when working with the Python standard library [struct](https://docs.python.org/3/library/struct.html) which is used to convert bytes to Python values through formats.
 Formats consist of the byte order and a composition of characters representing a certain type.

 The byte order is ignored in the conversion process in this program and can therefore be omitted.
-Below is just a quick reference.
+Below is just a quick reference:

 | Character | Byte order             | Size     | Alignment |
 |-----------|------------------------|----------|-----------|